 The faculty advisor will work with the student to help plan a course of study that will meet degree requirements and be suited to the vocational direction, personal interests, previous professional and academic experience, and current strengths and weaknesses of the students.
-Twice a year (mid-January and mid-August) the advisor will receive official updates from the Registrar to include copies of transcripts and all other course information related to the student's progress toward graduation.
+Advisors will have access to student academic records.